Cloud solutions & business continuity – the buck stops with you

 Geometric metal pattern

 Cloud services are becoming more and more popular among brokers.
 But in spite of the potential benefits, they can also bring unexpected hazards.
-Ian Singer focuses on one of the key risks.
+We focus on one of the key risks.

 There are good reasons why the Cloud is becoming increasingly important in the IT landscape for brokers of all shapes and sizes: